Inverse system of Gorenstein points in ${\mathbb P^n_{\res}}$: Artinian reduction of Gorenstein points

-This was the main aim of the paper by Tohaneanu \cite{Toh14} who gave necessary and sufficient conditions on $F$ for being $A$ the coordinate ring of Gorenstein points.
+This was the main aim of the paper by Tohaneanu \cite{Toh14}.
 A similar problem was studied in the work of Cho and Iarrobino (\cite[Proposition 1.13 and Theorem 3.3]{CI12}) in the less restrictive situation of a general zero-dimensional scheme.
 Boij in \cite{Boi99} describes the possible Gorenstein Artinian quotients of the coordinate ring of a set of points in projective space through the corresponding canonical module.

-Observe that condition $(2)$ of \thmref{char-points-gor} establishes some restrictions on a form $F$ of degree $s$ to be a generator of the inverse system of an Artinian reduction of $ R/I(X)$.
-On the other hand, \thmref{bijecGor} and the definition of $G$-admissible submodules of $\Gamma$ are based in the lifting of a minimal reduction of the one-dimensional Gorenstein ring $R/I$ with respect to a linear non-zero divisor $z$.
+Observe that condition $(2)$ of \thmref{char-points-gor} establishes some restrictions on a form $F$ of degree $s$ to be a generator of the inverse system of an Artinian reduction of $ R/I(X).$ On the other hand, \thmref{bijecGor} and the definition of $G$-admissible submodules of $\Gamma$ are based in the lifting of a minimal reduction of the one-dimensional Gorenstein ring $R/I$ with respect to a linear non-zero divisor $z$.
 In fact if $M=\langle H_l, l\in \mathbb N_+\rangle$ is a $G$-admissible $R$-submodule of $\Gamma, $ equivalently it is the inverse system of a Gorenstein ring $R/I $ of socle degree $s,$ then $ (I +(z))^{\perp} = \langle H_1\rangle. $

 As a consequence of Theorem \ref{char-points-gor}, in the next result we give a complete answer to our question, see also \cite[Theorem 2.2]{Toh14}.